 Your outdoor garbage cans attract critters, so you need to make sure that they are only accessible to humans.
 Whether you use bungee cords or special bins, your lids should stay on even when they’re knocked over or tampered with.
 We also recommend giving your bins a good rinse once in a while so that they don’t smell.

-If you’ve had issues in the past with critters getting into your garbage cans, you can always have a storage shed built.
-Not only will your garbage and recycling be stored away in an attractive container, but critters will also have a difficult time accessing them.
-If you need help securing your garbage, connect with a shed specialist to see what they can build for you to keep critters out.
+If you’ve had issues in the past with critters getting into your garbage cans, you should consider installing a shed that critters cant access.
+A large container or shed can be purchased online or built custom for your home.
+If you need help securing your garbage, connect with a shed specialist to see what solutions they recommend.

 When you keep your firewood close to the house, it invites unwanted critters into your home.
-Pests such as mice, termites, beetles and more live within the wood and if placed close enough to your home, they will have an easier time making their way inside.
-Be sure to store your firewood at least 20 feet away from your home so that you don’t accidentally bring something inside your home.
-If pests do end up inside, you will have to call a pest removal company to properly treat it.
+Mice, termites and beetles love to nest in woodpiles, and if placed close enough to your home, they will have an easier time making their way inside.
+Be sure to store your firewood at least 20 feet away from your home so that you don’t accidentally bring something inside.

 If you suspect that you have pests in your house or on your property, the best way to get rid of them is with the help of a pro.
 Connect with a pest removal company and say good-bye to annoying critters for good.